 Van Gerwen makes his entrance in pumped-up style to Seven Nation Army by The White Stripes, following an intro of Shine On You Crazy Diamond by Pink Floyd.

-MVG has collected £1,062,250 in prize money over the last two years in PDC ranking tournaments.
+MVG has collected £1,156,000 in prize money over a two-year period in PDC ranking tournaments.

 The Dutchman collected a total of £1,100,000 from his three World Championship victories.
 The lucrative Premier League invitational event has also proved a good earning opportunity for MVG.

-Van Gerwen has now collected well over £2,200,000 in prize money from an event that he has won on seven separate occasions, including earlier this year.
+Van Gerwen has collected well over £2,000,000 in prize money from an event that he has won on six separate occasions.

 Van Gerwen throws a 21.5g Winmau Exact MVG darts.
 The Dutchman made the switch to manufacturer Winmau in 2020, and after experimenting with various sets of tungsten, he settled on the match-weighted 21.5g arrows.

 Where to start?
 Mighty Mike is the youngest ever winner of a BDO ranking event, the youngest winner of the formerly top-level Winmau World Masters and he still holds the title of the youngest PDC World Championship winner.